aws/sagemaker-python-sdk/doc/frameworks/xgboost/using_xgboost.rst

 Create an XGBoostModel Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now call the ``sagemaker.xgboost.model.XGBoostModel`` constructor to create a model object, and then call its ``deploy()`` method to deploy your model for inference.
+To create a model object, call the ``sagemaker.xgboost.model.XGBoostModel`` constructor, and then call its ``deploy()`` method to deploy your model for inference.

 .. code:: python